himanshu2454/Kunteksto/docs_source/source/start.rst

     - *Description* for all columns enter a textual description that might be used for human-readable documentation.

-    - *Defining URL* enter a URL (or at least a URI) to a controlled vocabulary or ontology or a webpage that describes or defines the meaning of the data in this column.
+    - *Definition URL* enter a URL (or at least a URI) to a controlled vocabulary or ontology or a webpage that describes or defines the meaning of the data in this column.

     - *Predicates & Objects* optionally enter any additional *predicate object* pairs to be used to define this resource.
 Enter them one per line with the predicate and object separated by a space character.

         .. warning::
-            You may use namespace abbreviations **ONLY** if they are in the list below or have been defined in the [NAMESPACES] section of the configuration file.
-To do otherwise generates an invalid model and be pointless.
+            You may use namespace abbreviations **ONLY** if they are in the list below or have been defined in the **Namespaces** field of the model metadata form.
+To do otherwise generates an invalid model and will generate errors.

     - *Default Text Value* for **String** columns enter the default value for a string datatype column if there is one.

     - *Default Numeric Value* enter the default value for a decimal or integer datatype column, if there is one.

-    - *Units* **mandatory** units value for all **Decimal or Integer** datatype columns.
+    - *Units* **mandatory** value for all **Decimal or Integer** datatype columns.
 For decimal columns, this should come from a standard units vocabulary such as `Ontology of units of Measure <https://github.com/HajoRijgersberg/OM>`_ or `The Unified Code for Units of Measure <http://unitsofmeasure.org>`_.
 For Integer columns where the values are *counts* you should enter the name of the item(s) to be counted.
 For example, if this number represents the number of widgets created today.
 Then enter "Widgets* here.

 .. _semantics: